dxw5099/microbiome/README.md

 Screen out reads that do not begin with primer sequence and remove primer sequence from reads

-* R1 start with Forward primer and end with complementary Reverse primer
+* R1 start with Forward primer and end with reverse complementary Reverse primer
-* R2 start with Reverse primer and end with complementary Forward primer
+* R2 start with Reverse primer and end with reverse complementary Forward primer
 * Linked adapters trimming was used here to discard reads without containing both primers (—discard-untrimmed)
 * Trimmed reads are written to the output files by the -o and -p (for paired-end reads, the second read in a pair is always written to the file specified by -p)
 * One command line for one sample (qsub -q all.q -cwd microbiome_process_16S.sh Sample1)
 * Get log file for each sample

-Step 2: merge paired-end reads that are overlapping (>50bp) into a single longer reads.
+Step 2: merge paired-end reads that are overlapping (>15bp) into a single longer reads.
 When overlapped regions (>15bp) of two reads shows >90% similarity, we consider they are overlapped.
-Then performing merging and output the merged reads into  -s $1.16S_joined.fastq.gz.
+Then performing merging and outputing the merged reads into  -s $1.16S_joined.fastq.gz.
 -o <minimum overall base pair overlap to merge two reads; default = 15>
-If similarity is <90%, then both reads were screened out.
+If similarity is <90%, then both reads were screened out
 If overlapping region is <15bp or not overlap at all, R1 will be output as -1 $1.16S_unassembled_R1.fastq.gz and R2 will be output as -2 $1.16S_unassembled_R2.fastq.gz.
-Then only $1.16S_unassembled_R1.fastq.gz will be used for QIIME (R1 always shows better sequencing quality than R2).
+Then only $1.16S_unassembled_R1.fastq.gz will be used for QIIME (R1 always shows better sequencing quality than R2)

 Step 3: Check read length and modify format headline for QIIME